Leyzymoy/Java2Smali/README.md

 Java2Smali it is a fast java code to format converter Smali on a smartphone App Original Author @L-JINBIN

 This is a modification with bug fixes and additional features

 # Updates
-Updates are most often released on the channel in Telegram
+Updates are most often released on the channel in Telegram [Leyzymoy Blog](https://t.me/leyzymoy_blog)

 # Translation
-If you would like to help with translation into other languages, please contact me at telegram @Leyzymoy
+If you would like to help with translation into other languages, please contact me at Telegram [Leyzymoy](https://t.me/Leyzymoy)